-The project explores how the printing industry has changed with the arrival of digital technologies, and how newer processes have transformed the everyday lives of print workers.
-Volunteers have been engaged in oral history interviews with current and former employees, and in digitising archive material collected from existing and private collections.
-Members of the public will have the opportunity to take part in artist-led workshops during the exhibition, using some of the processes and exploring the archive material uncovered by volunteers.
+The project explored how the printing industry has changed with the arrival of digital technologies, and how newer processes have transformed the everyday lives of print workers.
+Volunteers recorded oral history interviews with current and former employees, and helped to digitise archive material collected from existing and private collections.
+We ran a series of artist-led workshops during the exhibition, using some of the processes and exploring the archive material uncovered by volunteers.

 Printing – including lithography, silkscreen and letter press – has been an important industry in east London for many years.
 Access to small presses allowed political and community groups to easily print their books, pamphlets and leaflets, and many of these smaller firms were in east London.
 In recent years, the industry has changed a great deal, with the number of print workshops now much reduced and those in operation working in very different ways to how they would have done just a few decades ago.

-The project maps former businesses, record the experiences of current and former employees, and has collected printed matter, images of print workshops and details of technical processes.
-It has offered skills in oral history interviews, archive research and digital media to volunteers, and shared print processes with members of the public.
+The project mapped former businesses, recorded the experiences of current and former employees, and has collected printed matter, images of print workshops and details of technical processes.
+It offered skills in oral history interviews, archive research and digital media to volunteers, and shared print processes with members of the public.

 For more information see the project website www.lightboxeslettering.com